icpac-igad/climsoft-db/README.md

 [Climsoft](https://climsoft.org/) is a software suite for storing climatic data in a secure and flexible manner and for extracting useful information from the data.

 This repository handles running a dockerized instance of the Climsoft MariaDB with test data.
-A docker compose configuration for running a MariDB  container that serves as the main database for storing Climsoft Data
+A docker compose configuration for running a MariaDB  container that serves as the main database for storing Climsoft Data

 ## Installation